dhruvsainimbm/React-Series/README.md

 Dynamic Components
 ->dynamic content - jsx allows the creation of dynamic and interactive UI Components ->javascript expression using {} we can embed any js expression directly within jsx.

+Module - 2 (Including Bootstrap)

+What is Bootstrap ?
+->Responsive
+->Components
+->Customizable
+->Cross-Browser
+->Open Source

+->install
+// npm i bootstrap

+->import
+// import "bootstrap/dist/css/bootstrap.min.css"

+bootstrap is very simple just go there and get things what you wanted to get and you can also use custom classes there.